How to Stay Safe in a Tornado

 High Wind Watch

-When the following conditions are possible: 1) sustained winds of 40 mph or higher for one hour or more or 2) wind gusts of 58 mph or higher for any duration.
+Issued when there is the potential for: 1) sustained winds of 40 mph or higher for one hour or more or 2) wind gusts of 58 mph or higher for any duration.

 High Wind Warning

-Issued when the following conditions are expected: 1) sustained winds of 40 mph or higher for one hour or more or 2) wind gusts of 58 mph or higher for any duration.
+Issued when there is high confidence in: 1) sustained winds of 40 mph or higher for one hour or more or 2) wind gusts of 58 mph or higher for any duration.

 Wind Advisory